internetarchive/openlibrary/docker/README.md

 # Welcome to the new Docker based Open Library development environment!

 These current Dockerfiles are designed to be an alternative to the previous Vagrant based development environment.
-The setup process and scripts are designed to _NOT_ conflict with exisiting Vagrant provisioning, so you should be able to chose to develop using the exisiting Vagrant method, or try the new Docker approach if you prefer, using the same code branch.

 ## Planning